0voice/campus_recruitmen_questions/ACM/poj 3757 Simple Distributed storage system.md

 The first line contains two integers N and K (K≤ N ≤ 20000), and a real number F. The master should choose exactly K machines among total N backend servers.
 The F is the size of the file.

 The following N lines describe the details of each backend servers.
-Each line contains three real numbers, pi, bi and ci, representing the processing throughput, bandwidth and unit cost.
+Each line contains three real numbers, p<sub>i</sub>, b<sub>i</sub> and c<sub>i</sub>, representing the processing throughput, bandwidth and unit cost.

 输出描述